Scout Alarm Review

 Accessories $2.50-10/ea.
 We aren't a fan of this.
 They charge you for the sign and stickers.
 These are things promoting them to your neighbors, should be free!
 Since they are needed, lets buy some for this example anyways.
 1 yard sign at $10, 4 stickers at $2.50 and 2 key fobs at $5 = $30

 Monitoring. $10+/mo.
 Note the * next to 'starting at $9.99.
-You can use the system without that but it defies the point of having a security system.
-If you are away from your phone at work or vacation and someone breaks in, a self-monitored system isn't doing you much good.
+The system can be used without monitoring but that defies the point of having a security system.
+If you are away from your phone at work or vacation and someone breaks in, a self-monitored system isn't going to do much.
 1 x $10/mo = $10

 We are skipping the door panel ($69/ea.) in this example as it isn't needed.

-Nearly as custom as you can get in the home security industry.
+Most custom looks one can get with a security system.
 Users can choose their color and how many pieces per they want.

-When placing an order, users choose between 3 different colors - white, black or walnut wood.
+When placing an order online, users choose between 3 different colors - white, black or walnut wood.
 This is the only company currently that lets you match equipment to the look and feel of your home.

 Here is a variety of their equipment with a notification being features on the smart phone: